 Once the pan’s hot, grab your bowl of Brussels sprouts and dump them in, scraping any leftover seasoning into the skillet with the mixing spoon.

-Keep the same spoon around.
+Keep the same spoon around for the cod with brussels sprouts.

 Using the spoon, move the Brussels sprouts around periodically in the skillet while they cook at medium to high heat.
 You may decide to lower the heat a bit, that’s fine, too.
 These will take about 10 minutes to cook.
 Any more than that and they’ll probably be burnt-sels sprouts.
 Alright I’m done.